bonkzwonil/defrest/README.md

 The defrest body should return a string.
 All other values are format~a'ed to it.

+The Method can be replaced with `:PUT :POST :DELETE` etcpp

 You can add defined webservices to hunchentoot in two different ways: